Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 A vector in Rust is a type denoted by the keyword `Vec`, followed by `<` and `>`, with the variable type enclosed in the brackets.

-Since we want to create a `String` vector--where each argument given will be a different element of the vector--we will declare it as a type `Vec<String>`.
+Since we want to create a `String` vector—where each argument given will be a different element of the vector—we will declare it as a type `Vec<String>`.

 Let's create a variable called `args` that is a `String` vector, and assign it the value of our collected arguments: